dohangha/Python/README.md

 **Project Description**

 This project allows users to analyse data of given classes.
-By using _loops_, _spliting_ and _summarizing_ data, users can know the number of students passing the exam as well as their highest and lowest scores.
+By using _loops_, _spliting_ and _summarising_ data, users will know exactly the number of students passing the exam as well as their highest and lowest scores.

 **Install**